So you’ve just enjoyed some sour cream with your nachos, and you’ve been extra careful not to double-dip or put any dirty utensils in there.

-If you choose this method, store your sour cream in the refrigerator before you’ve opened it, and after.
+If you choose this method, store your sour cream in the refrigerator before you open it and after.

 Once you’ve opened your sour cream, make sure you only use clean utensils and don’t double dip.
-Either reseal the packaging if that’s possible, or transfer it to an airtight container, which will act as a barrier against your sour cream and the bacteria and moisture of the outside world.
+Either reseal the packaging if possible or transfer it to an airtight container, which will act as a barrier against your sour cream and the bacteria and moisture of the outside world.

-Once you’ve opened your sour cream, finish it within 2 weeks.
+Once you’ve opened your sour cream, finish it within two weeks.